wyhaines/splay_tree_map.cr/README.md

 accessed elements towards the root of the tree, the least frequently accessed items tend to migrate towards the leaves of the tree.
-This implementation offers a method that can be used to prune its leaves, which generally has the effect of removing the least frequently accessed items from the hash.
+This implementation offers a method that can be used to prune its leaves, which generally has the effect of removing the least frequently accessed items from the tree.

 This is useful if the data structure is being used to implement a cache, as it can be used to control the size of the cache while generaly keeping the